Ralphs: History

 In 1999, Ralphs purchased about 30 Albertsons and Lucky stores, mostly in Northern California, as well as stores in the Central Coast region, and one store each in Bakersfield and Laguna Beach.
 The stores were divested as a result of the Albertsons and American Stores merger and marked the chain's reentry into Northern California after a short-lived expansion in the 1970s.

 In 2005, Ralphs exited the Bakersfield market, closing 3 stores.

 Ralphs operated in Northern California until January 2006, when they announced that all but one Ralphs in northern California would close.
 In August 2006, the one remaining Ralphs in northern California, in Grass Valley, was given a 60-day notice of closure, ending Ralphs' presence in northern California for the second time.
 Also, in August 2006, Ralphs finalized plans to sell eleven (of thirteen remaining) Cala-Bell Stores to Harley DeLano, who previously ran the chain.

 On July 20, 2007, Ralphs opened a new 50000 sqft store on 9th and Hope Street in the South Park neighborhood of downtown Los Angeles.
 This was the first full-run supermarket downtown in 50 years.
 In 1950, Ralphs closed a store at 7th Street and Figueroa Street.

-In 2023, Ralphs president Tom Schwilke announced plans to open a new Ralphs store within the next two years, the first new store opening in over 10 years.
+In 2024, Ralphs president Tom Schwilke announced plans to open a new Ralphs store within the next two years, the first new store opening in over 10 years.

+In 2026, Tom Schwilke, president of the Ralphs Division, announced his plans to retire after seven years with Kroger.
+Kendra Doyel, president of the Food 4 Less/Foods Co Division, was announced as his successor.

-Today, Ralphs competes with Albertsons (including Vons) and Stater Bros.
+Ralphs competes with chains Albertsons (including Vons/Pavilions), Stater Bros., Trader Joe's, and Smart & Final in the Southern California grocery sphere.
 Its slogan is "Fresh for Everyone", also used by all other Kroger grocery store brands.
 Ralphs is the current market share leader in Southern California.